syncfusion-content/winui-docs/winui/ComboBox/Styling.md

 ## How to change DropDown MaxHeight?

 The maximum height of the drop down can be changed by using the `MaxDropDownHeight` property of ComboBox control.
-The default value of `MaxDropDownHeight` property is **Auto**.
+The default value of `MaxDropDownHeight` property is **288**.

  N> If the `MaxDropDownHeight` is too small compared the populated items, scroll viewer will be automatically shown to navigate the hidden items.